99designs/iamy/README.md

 Dump and load your AWS IAM configuration into YAML files.

 This allows for you to manage your IAM configuration in a github repo with a pull request model for changes.
-Running load is idempotent, so can be run in a CI process.

 Inspired by https://github.com/percolate/iamer.